MobilityData/gtfs-validator/docs/USAGE.md

 ...which will:
  1. Search for a GTFS dataset located at `relative/path/to/dataset.zip`
- 1. Validate the GTFS data and output the results to the directory located at `relative/output/path`.
+ 2. Validate the GTFS data and output the results to the directory located at `relative/output/path`.
- 1. Export both validation and system errors reports to JSON by default.
+ 3. Export validation and system errors reports to JSON by default.
 This folder will contain the `.json` file with information related to the validation process.
 The validation report will (by default) be named as `report.json` and the system errors report can be found under the name of `system_errors.json`.
+ 4. Export the HTML validation report, which is a standalone HTML file that can be opened in a web browser.
+This folder will contain the `.html` file with information related to the validation process.
+The HTML validation report will (by default) be named as `report.html`.

-  ⚠️ Note that the name of the validation report can be overridden by providing values to `-v` and/or `-e` CLI arguments.
-These **should** include `.json` extension.
+  ⚠️ Note that the name of the reports can be overridden by providing values to the respective CLI arguments mentioned above.
+These **should** include the correct extension, either `.json` or `.html`.

 ### on a hosted GTFS zip file at a URL
 Sample usage: